unstoppabledomains/dev-docs/developer-toolkit/resolution-service/endpoints/get-supported-tlds.md

 ## Returns

-An object with a `tlds` field which contains a list of domain endings supported by Unstoppable Domains.
+An object with a `tlds` field that contains a list of domain endings supported by Unstoppable Domains.

 ## Example